 Fast forward 24 years and its a popular go-to challenge that trainers like to format into their programs.
 Dr. Tabata is still doing various research on training capacity and is reportedly very humble about his namesake.

 The classic dumbbell, neither dumb…or a bell.
 So why do we call them that?
 The Oxford English Dictionary suggests that its origins come from an exercise apparatus that was somewhat common throughout the 1700s.
 It was supposedly similar to the apparatus used to ring a church bell, but without making any actual noise, hence “dumb”.

 Ben Franklin wrote about using his “dumb Bell” to maintain his health; “I exercise myself an Hour every Morning upon a dumb Bell…” It is unclear if there was actually a bell-shaped object involved with the original apparatus but the name managed to carry over through the centuries and the various designs.
 Now the dumbbell is a staple in every gym and every home workout kit.

 Exercise Variation Is the Spice of Life

-Just like any industry, hobby, art, or sub-culture, the fitness industry has a long colorful history and it’s own language.
+Just like any industry, hobby, art, or sub-culture, the fitness industry has a long colorful history and its own language.
 Jazz has its standards, so do our workouts.
-Variety really is an important aspect of fitness and having exercise and equipment options that work for everybody and in different situations is a great motivator and drives success.
+Variety really is an important aspect of fitness and having exercise and equipment options—dumbbells, kettlebells, battle ropes, medicine balls, etc— that work for everybody and in different situations is a great motivator and drives success.